-I initially developed the Genealogical Record Exchange and Description Language (GREnDL) specification in 2004 as an alternative to the poorly written GEDCOM standard.
-It included a lot of improvements to GEDCOM, and used XML rather than the lineage-linked grammar developed by The Church of Latter Day Saints.
-GREnDL 1.0 was revised later that same year and then set aside, but not until after writing several tools including a GEDCOM-to-GREnDL1 conversion program.
-The specification and tools remained available online up until last year when I removed them as obsolete.
+I developed version 1 of the Genealogical Record Exchange and Description Language (#GREnDL) specification in 2004 as an alternative to the poorly written #GEDCOM standard.
+It included a lot of improvements to GEDCOM, and used #XML rather than the lineage-linked grammar developed by The Church of Latter Day Saints.

 For many people, the Source record is their entry point into evidence-based data entry.
 The source record has a number of fields that pertain to it.
 I won't be detailing them as most of them are common enough.
 The restriction type field can be found in any of the records that might conceivably need to restrict access, such as private or sensitive information, copyrighted material, or local data not accessible globally.
-The Authority, Concurrency, and Association fields are used for source record categorizations as described in the FAQ.
+The Authority, Concurrency, and Association fields are used for source record categorizations.
 Each source can have any number of quotations, but each quotation can be associated with only one source.
 Quotations are just that, actual text copied from the source.
-I personally call these citations, but that word has been commandeered for other purposes, so I have reverted to calling them simply quotations.

 Lastly, each claim can be associated with only one person, but persons can have any number of claims associated with them.
 When claims appear to involve multiple persons, then they should be separated into individual claims.
-Groups can be used to overcome this obstacle.
-GREnDL has no built in Group types, but as with some of the claim types, any number of user defined group types can be invented, such as families, persons present at a baptism, or soccer teams.
+Groups can be used for assigning claims to group entities, but not its members.
+GREnDL has no built in Group types, but as with some of the claim types, any number of user defined group types can be invented, such as persons present at a baptism, or soccer teams.

 What I have described here I refer to as a top-down approach to evidence-based genealogy.
 Repository->Source->Quote->Claim->Person.
 The process could also be reversed, by adding persons first, then adding claims, finding any quotations in a source that supports that claim, adding the source, followed by a repository.
 The disadvantage to the bottom-up approach is that it is too easy to not complete the thread.
 A person could be added along with claims, but no sources, which is a bad practice, but there is nothing in the GREnDL model that would prevent you in doing so.
 Some conclusion-based genealogists who are not used to including their sources will find this comforting.
 In the end it will be up to importing utilities and data entry forms to enforce top-down processing if it is determined that that is the best approach … or not.